mongodb-developer/EventbridgeAtlas/README.md

 # EventBridgeAtlas

-This demonstrates how Realm Webhooks can be invoked to perform CRUD operations on collections residing in MongoDB Atlas from the EventBridge API Endpoints option.
+This demonstrates how Realm TTPS Endpointscan be invoked to perform CRUD operations on collections residing in MongoDB Atlas from the EventBridge API Endpoints option.

 ## Architectural Overview
 ![Architecture](/images/Architecture1.png)